31 January 2019

 We are always delighted to welcome to families with children of all ages.
 Our hotel is in a perfect spot for parents who want to arrive, unpack and then head straight out to the beach on our doorstep, where children can run off any spare energy.

 Our informal restaurant or outdoor terrace (open from end March for summer) is ideal for family meals too, especially around noon or early evening before it gets busy.
 We will always aim to bring children’s meals out as fast as possible too.
-There’s a special menu for them and here’s a sample of what they can expect.
-Please note - it does change with the seasons but it’s safe to say that favourites like fish and chips and burgers are always on there.
+There’s a special menu for them and it’s safe to say that favourites like fish and chips and burgers are always on there.

 There are a variety of rooms available to suit families.
 Our Superior rooms can take up to two children on a sofa bed and the majority of our deluxe rooms can take up to three children (two on a sofa bed and one on a z-bed).
 Cots are also available for babies and young toddlers.
 The best thing to do is to call us and, depending on the number of children and their ages, we can recommend ideal rooms to fit your family.
 For even more family space we have both superior and deluxe rooms available that interconnect, allowing space for up to eight guests.